DCSIS-KLM/cbsd-ec-2019-20/README.md

 frequently (at least once a week).

-+ `Dependency-Injection` - the basic `Hello World` example of Dependency Injection, or, so-called, *Inversion of Control*.
-+ `Dependency-Injection-Spring` - DI using the Spring Framework
 + `Ex_Files_Java9_Modularity` - examples from the `LinkedIn Learning` video
 + `Java Patterns` - some basic design patterns we need for Spring and JEE
 + `jpms` - Java Platform Module System examples